MoeJaafar/classy-image-slider/README.md

-# Picture Slide React App
+# Classy Image Slider React App

 This is a Picture Slide React App that showcases a series of pictures.
 Users can slide through the pictures using their mouse or touch events on a touch-enabled device.